 The present section discusses assaultive behavior and other forms of violent crime engaged in by gang members either collectively or as individuals.
-Violent crime by gang members plays a central role in whether youth gangs are perceived as a "problem" in a particular community, and how serious that problem is seen to be.
+Violent crime by gang members plays a central role in whether or not youth gangs are perceived as a "problem" in a particular community, and how serious that problem is seen to be.

-As noted earlier, and discussed elsewhere2 the bulk of activities engaged in by gang members are non-criminal, and the bulk of criminal behavior engaged in by members of most gangs is of the less serious kind.
-While the kinds of disorderly congregation, public drinking, and similar activities that are characteristic of so many gangs are often seen as "problemmatic" in smaller and/or wealthier communities, such behavior would scarcely give rise to the "high seriousness" estimates ascribed to gang problems by respondents in the largest cities.
+As noted earlier, and discussed elsewhere the bulk of activities engaged in by gang members are non-criminal, and the bulk of criminal behavior engaged in by members of most gangs is of the less serious kind.
+While the kinds of disorderly congregation, public drinking, and similar activities that are charac-